PaperMC/docs/docs/paper/how-to/anti-xray.md

 :::tip Spacing

 YAML cares about whitespace!
 The example configuration below is already formatted correctly.
-Ensure the formatting remains the same.
+Ensure formatting remains unchanged by using the "copy" button in the top right of each example.

 :::